ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/anatomyofavisualization.md

 *   `capabilities.json`: Defines everything about your data binding.
 You will extensively modify this for most projects.
 We will talk about this quite a bit in the section on data binding.
 *   `package.json`: Defines external dependencies you want npm to install, as well as scripts that run after various events.
 We will talk about this more when we talk about using external libraries.
 This is a feature of npm, so documentation is available [here](https://docs.npmjs.com/files/package.json).
 *   `pbiviz.json`: The configuration file for the `pbiviz package` process.
 Contains information about visualization name, version, and all of the various components that go into packaging a `.pbiviz`.
-*   `tsconfig.json`: Defines the options and files that should be fed to the Typescript compiler.
+*   `tsconfig.json`: Defines the options and files that should be fed to the TypeScript compiler.
 When you add additional `.ts` files, you will need to add them to `tsconfig.json`.
-For more information on configuring the Typescript compiler, see the documentation [here](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
+For more information on configuring the TypeScript compiler, see the documentation [here](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
 *   `tslint.json`: Defines which rules get run by the linter.
 Feel free to modify as you see fit.
 More documentation is available [here](https://palantir.github.io/tslint/usage/tslint-json/).